About the Authors

 Brandon Tryon is a law student looking to specialize in Criminal Defense Work.
 With a business background, he hopes to eventually start his own law firm, and reads and studies personal finance for fun.
 The son of an accountant, he has been fascinated by money ever since he can remember.
 When not in school or work, you can find him playing basketball, disc golfing, and spending time with his lovely wife.

-JT is the founder and editor for Penny Thots.
+JT is the founder of Penny Thots.
 This is his third blog in addition to Cash Flow Mantra where he writes about general financial topics and shares some personal experiences and Grand Per Month where he suggests different ideas to make an extra $1000 per month on the side.
 When not blogging, JT works full-time and tries, along with his lovely wife, to corral a half dozen kids.